Subregular J-Rings of the Finite Irreducible Coxeter Systems: Graphs, Maximal Trees and Path Algebras

-Given a non-empty connected graph $\Gamma$, the set of subgraphs (defined in the obvious way) which are trees are ordered by inclusion.
-The union of a chain of trees is a tree and hence the set has a maximal element, by Zorn's lemma.
+Given a non-empty connected graph $\Gamma$, the set of subgraphs which are trees are partially ordered by inclusion.
+The union of a chain of trees is a tree and hence the set has a maximal element, (using Zorn's lemma if infinite).
 Such a maximal element is called a {\em maximal tree } of $\Gamma$.
-By Proposition 11, Serre \cite{Serre}, if $T$ is a maximal tree of a connected non-empty graph $\Gamma$, then $T$ contains all of the vertices of $\Gamma$.
-Furthermore, if $\Gamma$ has a finite number of vertices with Card($S$) = $s$, then the number of edges of the spanning tree $2(s-1)$ (the number of geometric edges is $s - 1$).
-If the graph $\Gamma$ is not a tree, then, adding an edge (from the edge set of $\Gamma$) to $T$, creates a cycle, called a {\it fundamental cycle}.
-There are $e - s + 1$ distinct fundamental cycles in $\Gamma$ where $e$ is the number of edges in $\Gamma$.